cosinekitty/sapphire/Frolic.md

 The right sides of these equations are all linear functions of $x$, $y$, and $z$.
 The left sides are all rates of change of these variables with time.

-Basically the right sides are derived from the current position of a particle in 3D space, and the left sides tell you what direction the particle is moving toward from that location.
+The equations above convert the current location of a particle into a velocity vector that points in the direction the particle must move.
+No matter where the particle is, Frolic calculates its velocity vector and uses it to update the particle's position vector.

 ### Knobs